People: All users

 - Drag and drop your Diagram into a Doc.

-- Resize and position your Diagram within the Doc.
+- Resize and position your Diagram within the Doc as needed.

 ✏️ Synced copies are view-only for everyone.
 To change the copy content, modify the content of the original Diagram.